 woom 4 Review Bottom Line

 The woom 4 is the best all-around 20″ bike we’ve tested.
-Rugged and nimble enough for moderate single-track riding, yet comfortable enough for street riding, the woom 4 is perfectly versatile to take your all-terrain rider anywhere they want to go.
+Fun, fast, efficient and comfortable, the woom 4 is perfect bike for a wide range of riders, including timid riders and commuters.
 We especially appreciate woom’s unique handlebar design that allows the woom 4 to be a good fit for a longer period of time.

 FTC Disclosure: Affiliate links are included in this review.
 No monetary compensation was provided for this review, however, the reviewed product was supplied by the manufacturer or distributor to help facilitate this review.
 All opinions and images are that of Two Wheeling Tots LLC.
 All content and images are copyrighted and should not be used or replicated in any way.
 View our Terms of Use.